 As you can tell, the MYO process can be as simple or extravagant as you want it to be.
 Be careful - creating MYO cards is addicting! 🙂 It can easily become a parent hobby that consumes naptime.

 Lastly, a bonus tip: did you know that if your child loses a card purchased from Yoto's Card Store, you can create a replacement card?
-Just follow these instructions to link the playlist to a MYO card.
+It's the same thing!
+Just go to the card in your library, click the three dots, and then link to a MYO.

 Tell us about your favorite MYO content in the comments below!